 For the three months ended September 30, 2007 and 2006, our operating income from continuing operations was \$107 million and \$66 million, respectively, and for the nine months ended September 30, 2007 and 2006, our operating income from continuing operations was \$463 million and \$204 million, respectively.
 We had operating margins of 7% and 5% for the three months ended September 30, 2007 and 2006, respectively, and 10% and 5% for the nine months ended September 30, 2007 and 2006, respectively.
-The increase in operating income from continuing operations and operating margins for the three and nine months ended September 30, 2006 was principally due to revenues increasing at a faster rate than expenses, reflecting increased operational efficiencies, improved geographic footprint, and benefits from improved third-party contracts, coupled with a decrease of \$103 million in asset impairment charges during the nine months ended September 30, 2007 compared to the nine months ended September 30, 2006.
+The increase in operating income from continuing operations and operating margins for the three and nine months ended September 30, 2007 compared to the three and nine months ended September 30, 2006 was principally due to revenues increasing at a faster rate than expenses, reflecting increased operational efficiencies, improved geographic footprint, and benefits from improved third-party contracts, coupled with a decrease of \$103 million in asset impairment charges during the nine months ended September 30, 2007 compared to the nine months ended September 30, 2006.